BruceOnyango/FruitServiceDistributedSystem/SUBMISSION_REPORT.md

 ### Challenge 3: Lack of Load Distribution
 **Problem**: In this implementation there is no distribution of the load to simulate high traffic distributed environments.

----

 ## System Capabilities

 ### Functional Requirements Met
-- ✅ Add new fruits with prices
+- ✅ Add new fruits with prices.
 - ✅ Update existing fruit prices
 - ✅ Delete fruits from inventory
 - ✅ Calculate costs for fruit purchases